-The customer or account holder who write the cheque
+The customer or account holder who writes the cheque

 The bank on which the cheque is drawn is known a “Drawee”.
-Cheque is always drawn on a specified banker.
+The cheque is always drawn on a specified banker.

 The person who is named in the cheque for receiving payment is called “Payee”.
 The drawer and the payee can be the same person.

 There are three important types of cheque

 In these types of cheque, anyone can get the payment of the cheque on the counter without any identification.
 In this cheque, the phrase “or bearer” is written after the name of the payee.
 It is payable on demand to the bearer or to the presenter.
 It does not require an endorsement.

 If a bearer cheque is lost, the finder can cash it, unless the bank is notified in time to stop the payment.
 It is not a safe method of payment.
 If the bearer cheque is lost or payment is made to a wrong person, the bank has no responsibility for it.